SpiceSniper/port-explorer/README.md

 Signatures for service identification are in `signatures/` (YAML files).
 You can add new yaml files and subfolders into the `signatures/` folder, as it gets parsed recursively.

+Alternatively, all config values can be passed as commandline arguments, which then overwrite their respective config file arguments.
+Arguments can be used like this: `./target/release/port-explorer --argument <value>`.

 ## Usage
 - Run a scan: `./target/release/port-explorer <config_path>`